seb3773/qsidebar/README.md

 `qsidebar` is a lightweight and efficient utility for Linux, written in pure C using the GTK3 toolkit.
 It provides a feature-rich sidebar that emulates the functionality of the Windows 10 notification center.
 Key features include:

-* **Customizable Quick Action Buttons:** The sidebar offers a set of user-customizable buttons for frequently used actions.
-It includes pre-programmed support for common actions, streamlining tasks.
+* **Customizable Quick Action Buttons:** Define up to 16 custom buttons with names, icons, types (oneshot/toggle), and associated commands.
+Supports predefined buttons for common actions like Wi-Fi, Bluetooth, Airplane mode, Night Light, Project (display management), and Focus Assist.
+Buttons can also have confirmation dialogs.
-* **Enhanced Display Management ("Project" Panel):** `qsidebar` incorporates a robust "Project" panel designed for managing multiple display configurations.
+* **Enhanced Display Management ("Project" Panel):** A dedicated panel for managing dual displays with a custom implementation that aims to be more reliable than `xrandr`.
 Unlike traditional tools like `xrandr`, it employs a complete rewrite of the display configuration mechanism, prioritizing reliability and preventing potential display issues.
-This aims to provide a safer and more stable multi-monitor experience.
-* **Notification Management:** The application seamlessly integrates with the notify-daemon to handle desktop notifications.
-It offers advanced filtering capabilities, enabling users to define actions or modify display behavior based on received notifications.
-* **Extensive Customization:** `qsidebar` is highly customizable, allowing users to personalize the panel's appearance.
-This includes options to change icons, panel colors, background images, and notification colors, providing a tailored user experience.
+Offers options for PC screen only, duplicate, extend, and second screen only modes.
+Users can also define custom scripts to handle display configurations.
+* **Notification Management:** Full notify-daemon with the ability to filter notifications based on title, body, title+body, or application name.
+Filters can be configured to ignore notifications, accept them silently, or set their urgency.
+You can also execute custom commands upon matching a filter.
+Options for notification popup position, colors, opacity, and timeouts are available.
+You can also hide notification icons and control the tray icon's notification number indicator.
 * **Flexible Integration:** `qsidebar` can be used as a standalone application with its own system tray icon.
 Alternatively, it offers integration with **Trinity Desktop environment** through a dedicated Kicker applet, providing seamless control of the sidebar.
-* **Optimized Performance:** The program is designed for efficiency, featuring optimized code that results in a small binary size (approximately 100KB) and minimal memory footprint.
+* **Optimized Performance:** The program is designed for efficiency, featuring optimized code that results in a small binary size (approximately 100KB) and minimal memory footprint, allowing it to run smoothly even on low-end systems.
+* **Extensive Customization:** Highly customizable appearance with options for:
+    * Panel tint (default, dark, TDE, or custom RGB).
+    * Panel opacity.
+    * Background image (with an option for a solid background behind the image).
+    * Panel opening/closing animations (slide, fade, slide+fade, none) with optional easing.
+    * Custom panel title.
+    * Dark mode with night light intensity adjustment.
+    * Rounded quick action buttons.
+    * Transparent click-through behavior with configurable modes (ALL, DESKTOP) and window types.
+    * Bottom margin for the panel.
+    * Notification sound (predefined or custom).
+    * Customizable fonts for various elements (panel title, text, quick actions, project, notifications).